Johann-Cardenas/TrafficLens/README.md

 streamlit run app.py
 ```

+> [!NOTE]
-Place your dataset in ./data/ (CSV) or use the Upload option in the sidebar.
+> Place your dataset in ./data/ (CSV) or use the Upload option in the sidebar.
+> Notice there is a 200MB limit for uploads..

 ### 2) Dataset Access
 The following are required columns: `id`,  `time`, `xloc_kf`, `yloc_kf`, `lane_kf` , `speed_kf` , `acceleration_kf`, `length_smoothed`, `width_smoothed`, `type_most_common`, `av`,  `run_index`.